 Now that the story has been introduced to the class, you can then create a fun writing center activity.
 This is the method I very much prefer.
 I’m a firm believer in providing children with many opportunities throughout the day to practice writing skills.
 You can do this in different creative ways that don’t always entail worksheets.

 I am in LOVE with my pocket chart that has a felt space at the top and sentence pockets on the bottom.
 It’s perfect for this writing center activity.
-I write each word on a sentence strip and place the matching character next to it for reference for early readers.
+I write important words from the story on a sentence strip and place the matching character next to it for reference for early readers.

 Here’s another example of some fun, laminated die-cuts that would work: